 Limited Ingredient Dog Foods

 Limited ingredient recipes contain fewer ingredients for optimal health.
-Most limited ingredient diets contain carefully selected protein and carbohydrate sources.
-This helps narrow down your dog’s exposure to dietary allergens.
+Most limited ingredient diets have carefully selected protein and carbohydrate sources, which helps narrow down your dog’s exposure to dietary allergens.
 Raw food is a great hypoallergenic option for dogs on a low-sodium diet.
 It has limited ingredients and is completely free of additives.

 Always check the dog food label to see what’s in it.
 There can be “hidden” ingredients that are potential problems for dogs on a low sodium diet.